 - Don’t make your bed right away: You can air out your mattress every day by simply leaving your bed undone for thirty minutes or more in the mornings.
 While you’re getting ready for the day, pull the covers all the way back and let moisture and odors escape before making your bed.

-- Use a mattress cover: Mattress covers are always worth it.
+- Use a mattress protector: Mattress covers are always worth it.
 It’s much easier to throw a mattress cover in the washer than it is to try and coax a stain or smell out of your mattress.
-Look for a waterproof mattress cover that will offer protection from spills, odors, and bacteria.
+Look for a waterproof mattress protector that will offer protection from spills, odors, and bacteria.

 Cleaning Stains, Odors, and Infestations